mccaffrs/bp-test/README.md

 URL: http://localhost:8080

-Also need to look at this as a better option:
+Also need to look at this as a possible better option:

 https://github.com/ansible/ansible-container